ikatkov/battery-simulator/Metal enclosure project box.md

 # How to make a project box

+1mm thick sheet metal is good enough (rigid enough) for all reasonably sized project boxes.
+Harvest from any home appliance that has metal sides.

-Assembled from two metal U-shaped parts.
+Assemble from two metal U-shaped parts.
 Top and bottom.
 The top part sides overlap the bottom part sides.
 The top and bottom parts are held together by two sheet metal screws on each side.
 The front and bottom panels are 3d printed plastic, with all the cutouts.
 2mm thickness front, 1.5mm flanges They overlap metal parts hiding metal cut-off edge imperfections.